pourmalek/covir2/20220701/readme.md

 <br/><br/>

-Legend (Number sequenced and Frequency as of 30 May 2022) :
+Legend (Number sequenced and Frequency as of 1 July 2022) :

 ![image](https://user-images.githubusercontent.com/30849720/176909116-a9c39160-1f1e-4cb4-ba20-086f81eda6a8.png)